There are three things we know about headaches:

 What to do

-Try a cold (or hot) compress.
-Cold therapy can be beneficial for treating migraines, while some — like tension headaches — might respond better to heat.
+Try a cold (or hot) compress. can be beneficial for treating migraines, while some — like tension headaches — might respond better to heat.
 If you don’t prefer one over the other, try alternating between the two.

 Discover your triggers.
 Fixing your headache depends on your trigger, so it’s important to identify them and learn how to cope with them: